 10:30 is the time when the over-enthusiastic and purposely punctual mess boys close down breakfast.
 Two seconds late and the doors close right on your face.
 And you lose your righteous claim on the cold cereals that had waited so long for you.

 10:25.
 The hands moved on.
 10:26.
 The ticking of my watch now synchronized itself to the throbbing in my stomach.
 My food bag, like an untouchable road-side rag-rummaging urchin, was concave, deprived and neglected.
 It was almost bleeding now.
 I felt unconscious.
 Each second grew increasingly painful.
-Finally the Gods smiled on me when it dawned on the only motion-enabled creature in the room (I guess the mosquitoes, if any, would have died trying to suck blood from the bloodless bodies of the room) that it was time he stopped teaching the egocentric, immature and money-worshipping bunch of management wannabes.
+Finally the Gods smiled on me when it dawned on the only moving creature in the room (rest were so bloodless that they could kill mosquitos) that it was time he stopped teaching the egocentric, immature and money-worshipping bunch of management wannabes.
 At 10:28 am the class ended.
 “Rest of the case, we will discuss tomorrow.
 Also, come prepared with the next case and the readings” were his musical parting words before the explosive mixture turned away from the collapsed bodies and vanished behind the creak of the collapsible door.

 120 seconds and more than 1300 feet to go before I could land up at the mess door.
 That asks for about 11 feet a second.
 Certainly not easy.
 Not impossible either, I thought, almost forgetting my sporting history.
 Still I ran, leaving everything else behind.
 I had just one thing to take care of.
 My ailing stomach – denied its due for the past 21 hours.